pfalkingham/XROMM_BlenderTools/README.md

 ## High priority:

--- Addon UI: Essentially the equivelent of the MayaTools shelf, a way to interact with the scripts.
+~~-- Addon UI: Essentially the equivelent of the MayaTools shelf, a way to interact with the scripts.~~

 ~~-- Xcam import (based on mayacamsv2): import cameras and image planes as exported from XMALab~~  DONE!

-----[optional] Xcam import based on mayacamsv1
+----[optional] Xcam import based on mayacamsv1 <- is there really any need?
+Lot of work to support out-dated xcam format.

--- imp:  ~~can import rigid body transormations~~, xyz coordinates, ~~objs~~.
-This is integral to animation, but also the most complex tool.
-Priority is to start with just importing xyz translation/rotation, rigid body matrix.
+-- import:  ~~can import rigid body transormations~~, xyz coordinates to new objects, ~~objs~~.
----- rigid body transformations done.
-XYZ translations to do.

 ~~-- axes: create axes at joints.~~